Three Simple Compound Butters

 4) Roll the butter up into a cylinder and label it.

 Store in the freeze for two weeks.

 The Add Ins

-These three compound butters (the technical term for butter with stuff mashed into it) all just have one other ingredient besides butter.
+These three Simple Compound Butters (the technical term for butter with stuff mashed into it) all just have one other ingredient besides butter.

 Here’s the visual version for the reading impaired.

 Lavender is starting to be a pretty big deal and I’m seeing it pop up all over the place in random stuff so I figured it would probably be delicious with butter.